zenstackhq/zenstack-docs/docs/intro/frontend.md

 ```

-The generated hooks provide a set of APIs closely mirror that of Prisma client, and calls into the automatic CRUD API introduced in the previous section.
-Here're a few examples for using them:
+The generated hooks provide a set of APIs that closely mirror that of Prisma Client and call into the automatic CRUD API introduced in the previous section.
+Here're a few examples of using them:

 ```tsx